Garie Beach to Era Beach Coastal Walk

 Views over Little Garie Beach and Garie Beach

-The walking trail up the hillside is mostly via a very long staircase, to finally reach the top of Thelma Head, the headland between Little Garie Beach and North Era Beach.
+The walking trail up the hillside is mostly via a very long staircase to reach the top of Thelma Head, the headland between Little Garie Beach and North Era Beach.

-The views from this headland, as you climb up the staircase, are absolutely fantastic, with Garie Beach and Garie North Head clearly visible in the distance.
+As you climb up the staircase, the views from this headland are absolutely fantastic, with Garie Beach and Garie North Head clearly visible in the distance.

 3. North Era Beach

-Once you’ve reached the top of Thelma Head, the track continues on to the other side of the headland where you will descend to North Era Beach, again via a long staircase.
+Once you’ve reached the top of Thelma Head, the track continues to the other side of the headland, where you will descend to North Era Beach, again via a long staircase.

 North Era Beach